-While Sonia was finishing up her BPS, Jared spent a year in New Orleans, LA, at the Commander’s Palace.
+While Sonia was finishing up her Bachelor’s degree, Jared spent a year in New Orleans, LA, at the Commander’s Palace.
 Then, for the next two and a half years he worked under Certified Master Chef George McNeill at the Marriott Marquis in New York City.
 Building on what he learned at the CIA, Jared paid particular attention to budgeting, forecasting, and purchasing, knowing that he would need those skills down the line.
 Then it was off to work at Bouley for the next three years, where he developed his skills and his understanding of modern French cuisine.

 Once she graduated, Sonia joined Jared in New York City and spent a year working at Daniel under Pastry Chef Tomas Haas.
 From there it was on to Danube and, finally, working side-by-side with Jared at Bouley.
 Though she’s a pastry chef, Sonia thought it would be good to round out her experience, so she opted to work as a waiter and captain in the front of the house.
 While having wonderful experiences honing their skills with some of the nation’s top chefs, Sonia and Jared never once took their eyes off the prize—to open their own establishment.

 When the time came to make the move, it was to Mexico City—Sonia’s hometown—where they opened an upscale contemporary American restaurant with a classical influence.
 And as always, their timing was perfect.
 Even five years ago, the city would not have taken to the type of elegant, sophisticated food and wine they offer.
 But, citizens of Mexico City have become more well traveled, sophisticated, and open to Jaso’s meticulous approach to food.
-From making their own butter and ice cream to populating an award-winning wine cellar, they pride themselves on the culinary quality and sensorial experience they offer their patrons.
+From making their own butter and ice cream to populating an award-winning wine cellar, Jared and Sonia pride themselves on the culinary quality and sensorial experience they offer their patrons.